-Environment changes are used to make changes to the default environment defined in the machine files (esm_tools/ configs/machines/<name_of_the_machine>.yaml).
+Environment changes are used to make changes to the default environment defined in the machine files (esm_tools/configs/machines/<name_of_the_machine>.yaml).
 There are three types of environment changes:

-Key Description environment changes for both the compilation and the runtime environments. compiletime_erOliangumenthchangesment applied only during compilation. runtime_environmentapplied only during runtime.
+Key Description environment Changesefor both the compilation and the runtime environments. compiletime runtime_env iChangesto_thengiessment applied only during runtime.